lukelowry/lukelowry.github.io/_resources/resources-1.md

 Low-Pass Spectral Graph Filter
 ------

-The proposed low-pass filter \eqref{eq:lowpass} is *refinable*, as it is a self-similar rational function.
-The refinability of \eqref{eq:lowpass} makes it useful for signal smoothing across a range of spatial scales. {eq:band-pass}
+The low-pass filter \eqref{eq:lowpass} is *refinable*, as it is a self-similar rational function.
+The refinability of \eqref{eq:lowpass} makes it useful for signal smoothing across a range of spatial scales.

 $$